-BRIEF-Fiat Chrysler CEO sees "wide bench" of possible successor candidates
+BRIEF-Fiat Chrysler CEO sees

-June 16 Fiat Chrysler Automobiles Chief Executive Sergio Marchionne tells journalists on the sidelines of an event in Venice:
+June 16 (Reuters) - Fiat Chrysler Automobiles Chief Executive Sergio Marchionne tells journalists on the sidelines of an event in Venice:

 * carmaker has a "wide and deep bench" of possible internal candidates for his succession, excludes outsiders for the job